-The FAA oversees the administration of approximately 150,000 AKTs annually to individuals seeking FAA certification.
-To meet this high demand for testing, the FAA partnered with PSI Services LLC (PSI) to develop and deploy the ATLAS Aviation environment to automate the fee-based delivery of AKTs.
-PSI is a professional testing services company with a global presence and is a recognized leader in the high-stakes testing industry.
+PSI is a professional testing services company with a global presence and is a recognized leader in the high stakes testing industry.
 PSI has been the FAA's knowledge testing vendor since 1996, providing test delivery services under the now retired Airman Knowledge Testing (AKT) Organization Designation Authorization (ODA) Program.
 PSI supports the FAA in its development, assessment, maintenance, and enhancement of test items, tests, and supplementary materials with automated state-of-the-art technology and academic expertise.